monojack/react-blips/README.md

 })
 ```

-#### Subscribing to store changes
+#### Subscribing to state changes

 If you provide subscription operations to `graphql()`, the connected component
-will also subscribe to store changes and will update correctly.
+will also subscribe to state changes and will update correctly.
 It will also
 clean up after itself when unmounting.
 There's no magic happening behind the
 scenes, you'll still have to write the resolvers yourself.
 Read the
 [**Blips** documentation](https://github.com/monojack/blips#subscriptions) about